 The Company's working capital is an appropriate indicator of the liquidity of its business, and during the past two fiscal years, the Company, when possible, has funded all of its operations with cash flows resulting from operating activities and when necessary from its existing cash and investments.
 The Company did not borrow any funds during the last two fiscal years.
+Management has available a \$3,000,000 line of credit to help fund further growth or working capital needs, if necessary, but does not anticipate the need for any borrowed funds in the foreseeable future.

-The Company's working capital as of June 30, 2012 and 2011 was \$27,199,385 and \$26,124,431, respectively.
-During the three months ended June 30, 2012 and 2011 the Company did not repurchase any shares of its common stock.
-During the fiscal year ended June 30, 2012 and 2011 the Company repurchased 6,269 and 23,342 shares, respectively, of its common stock for a total purchase price of \$143,731 and \$575,246, respectively.
-All shares were purchased from the Company's ESOP.
-Under existing authorizations from the Company's Board of Directors, as of June 30, 2012, management is authorized to purchase an additional \$1,856,268 million of Company stock.
+The Company's working capital as of June 30, 2014 and 2013 was \$27,251,483 and \$29,591,453, respectively.
+During the three months ended June 30, 2014 and 2013 the Company did not repurchase any shares of its common stock.
+During the fiscal year ended June 30, 2014 the Company did not repurchase any shares of its common stock.
+During the fiscal year ended June 30, 2013 the Company repurchased 5,753 shares of its common stock from the Company's Employee Retirement Plan and Trust ("ESOP") and in other open market transactions, for a total purchase price of \$150,020.
+Under existing authorizations from the Company's Board of Directors, as of June 30, 2014, management is authorized to purchase an additional \$1,706,248 million of Company stock.

-The table below presents the summary of cash flow information for the fiscal year indicated:
+The table below presents the summary of cash flow information for the fiscal years indicated:

-2012 2011 Net cash provided by operating activities \$7,386,326 \$ 4,913,449 Net cash (used in) provided by investing activities (1,463,276) 4,515,760 Net cash used in financing activities (4,095,437) (4,208,464)
+2014 2013 Net cash provided by operating activities \$ 5,387,543 \$ 3,285,630 Net cash used in investing activities (1,705,547) (990,225) Net cash used in financing activities (4,013,733) (3,930,201)

-Net cash provided by operating activities fluctuates between periods primarily as a result of differences in net income, the timing of the collection of accounts receivable, purchase of inventory, level of sales and payments of accounts payable.
-Net cash provided by investing activities decreased in fiscal 2012 due to an increase in purchases of investment securities and a decrease in proceeds from maturity of investment securities.
-The decrease in cash used in financing activities is due primarily to an increase in the purchase of treasury stock.
+Net cash provided by operating activities fluctuates between periods primarily as a result of differences in net income, level of sales, the timing of the collection of accounts receivable, purchase of inventory and payments of accounts payable.
+Net cash used in investing activities increased in fiscal 2014 primarily due to investments in capital equipment and a net increase in purchase of investment securities offset by the maturity of investment securities.
+The increase in cash used in financing activities is due primarily to dividends paid on common stock offset by a decrease in proceeds received from exercised stock options.

-The Company currently believes that the cash flow generated from operations and when necessary, from cash and cash equivalents, will be sufficient to meet its long-term funding requirements for the foreseeable future.
+The Company currently believes that the cash flow generated from operations and when necessary, from cash and cash equivalents will be sufficient to meet its long-term funding requirements for the foreseeable future.